gpaux/Mediana/AnalysisModel.md

 - `par` defines the parameter(s) of the statistic.

-Several methods for computing descriptive statistics are already implemented in the Mediana package and the user can also define custom functions for computing descriptive statistics.
+Several methods for computing descriptive statistics are already implemented in the Mediana package and the user can also define custom functions for computing descriptive statistics (see [User-defined functions](CustomFunctions.html#User-definedfunctionsforAnalysisModel)).
 These methods are shown below along with the required parameters that need to be defined in the `par` argument:

 - `MedianStat`: compute the **median** of the sample defined in the `samples` argument.